maitymohar/Project-NITR-Book-server/README.md

 yarn start
 ```

-3. for hotloading, to updates while working on the project
+3. for hot reloading, to updates while working on the project

 ```bash
 yarn run dev